thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-team-working.md

 To guarantee this, it requires everyone in the team to first fetch the latest changes from the remote mainline and **Run a Local Build** before [committing](#commit) into [Mainline](#mainline).
 When the local build was successful, push to the remote mainline and wait till the [Commit Build](#commit-build) passes to green before starting new work.

-## Do not Commit on a Broken Build
+## Practice 3: Do not Commit on a Broken Build

 If the build happens to break, we [Stop The Line](https://en.wikipedia.org/wiki/Andon_(manufacturing)) and fix the build immediately.